Join Us & Get Wine 101 Course 75% Off

 4. Finessed, elegant wines: Vilella Baixa, Vilella Alta

-Priorat’s story is inspiring; to think about how the work of a small group of winemakers (who shared resources) were able to change the fate of an entire region–so much so, that the wines of Priorat are among the finest (and most expensive) wines of Spain.
-Priorat’s success, born from the marriage of people and place, presents as great story, but an even better wine…
+Priorat’s story is inspiring; to think about how the work of a small group of winemakers (who shared resources) was able to change the fate of an entire region, so much so that the wines of Priorat are among the finest (and most expensive) wines of Spain.
+Priorat’s success, born from the marriage of people and place, presents as a great story, but an even better wine.

 Sources